 Please take the time to watch this introductory video, explaining the recent history of Historic Sotterley.

-Guided tours of the 1703 Manor House allow visitors to discover an intimate perspective and the material culture of past residents over three centuries of American history of those that owned, lived and worked in the house, enslaved or free.
+General Guided Tours allow visitors to discover an intimate perspective and the material culture of past residents over three centuries of American history of those that owned, lived and worked in the house, enslaved or free.
 The tour is on the ground floor spaces and is approximately 45 – 60 minutes in length.

 For more information, contact us.